-The trainee, awarded QTS, exceeds the minimum level of practice expected of teachers as defined in the Teachers' Standards.
-The trainee exceeds the minimum level of practice in the majority of the standards for teaching and all related to their personal and professional conduct.
-The quality of the trainee's teaching is outstanding.
+The apprentice, awarded QTS, exceeds the minimum level of practice expected of teachers as defined in the Teachers' Standards.
+The apprentice exceeds the minimum level of practice in the majority of the standards for teaching and all related to their personal and professional conduct.
+The quality of the apprentice's teaching is outstanding.

-For a trainee's final grade to be outstanding:
+For a apprentice's final grade to be distinction: